vishal11680/Unit6CaseStudy/RubricCaseStudy.md

 ##       40     7005    27640   377700   205300 16240000
 ```

+*Out of 331 observations in GDP Dataset, 5 rows from header were removed as they were invalid and from remaining 326 observatiaons, count of observations missing GDP rank is : 136*

 ### Prepping EDU data set for analysis
 In this block we will prep the EDU data - remove records with missing values, converting data types, sorting, etc.